 Also of interest is that Annapolis has more people living here who work in computers and math than 95% of the places in the US.

 Annapolis is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Like elsewhere in America, most people in Annapolis use a private automobile to get to work.
 But notably, a substantial number of Annapolis‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 The citizens of Annapolis are among the most well-educated in the nation: 45.68% of adults in Annapolis have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in Annapolis in 2010 was $43,590, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $174,360 for a family of four.
 However, Annapolis contains both very wealthy and poor people as well.

 Annapolis is an extremely ethnically-diverse city.
 The people who call Annapolis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Annapolis residents report their race to be White, followed by Black or African-American.
 Annapolis also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 18.37% of the city’s residents.
 Important ancestries of people in Annapolis include German, English, Italian, and Polish.